 Movies and comics are both visual mediums conveying a story; they both share image elements.
 A comic panel is like a cinematography’s camera shot, it’s the audience’s point of view.
-To effectively communicate an interesting, dynamic story, an artistic must know the tools at their disposal.
-This two part series discusses a few cinematography elements that can be utilized by comic artists.
+To effectively communicate an interesting, dynamic story, an artist must know the tools at their disposal.
+This two-part series discusses a few cinematography elements that can be utilized by comic artists.
 The series goes over the subjects of distance and height.

 Extreme Long Shot- covers a wide area showing a considerable amount of background.
 It provides context for the scene, establishing location and character positions.
 I’ve mentioned an establishing shot before, they are an important visual device an artist uses to help the audience know where the action is taking place in a story.

-The extreme long shot can convey different emotions, a bustling, crowded city gives an overwhelming sense of claustrophobia, while a desert or desolate space station gives a a sense of of isolation.
+The extreme long shot can convey different emotions, a bustling, crowded city gives an overwhelming sense of claustrophobia, while a desert or desolate space station gives a sense of isolation.

 Long Shot– shows the whole subject’s figure, from head to toe and displays a significant amount of background; placing the subject in relation to the environment and people around it.